mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 keypoints:
 - "Caviness is like other HPC Systems but does  use a custom program (VALET) for setting up the computing environment."
-- "Caviness and HPC systems can be used to do work that would either be impossible or much slower or smaller systems."
+- "Caviness and HPC systems can be used to do work that would either be impossible or much slower on smaller systems."
 - "The standard method of interacting with such systems is via a command line interface such as Bash."